 Inkokheli ezimbili angeke zikhokhele abantu banye ngasikhathi sinye.

-The proverb is used to advise that there must be one centre of power and it should be clear who has ultimate authority and responsibility.
-The proverb encourages people to respect and acknowledge those in authority even though they might not agree with them all the time.
+Application: The proverb is used to advise that there must be one centre of power and it should be clear who has ultimate authority and responsibility.
+The proverb applies to such situations and encourages people to respect and acknowledge those in authority even though they might not agree with them all the time.